Wayne Jobson

 “Native” Wayne was Program Director at XM Satellite Radio in Washington DC, the first nationwide, 24 hour, 7 day a week station in America.
 As program director and DJ for “The Joint”, Jobson helped to bring reggae to a national audience.
 When they launched the largest ($2 billion) radio operation on the planet in 2001, Wayne arranged for Bob Marley's ‘One Love’ to be the first song ever to be broadcast.

-Wayne worked as consultant and DJ with Jimmy Buffett on his Radio Margaritaville, which can be heard on Sirius Satellite Radio.
+Jobson worked as consultant and DJ with Jimmy Buffett on his Radio Margaritaville, which can be heard on Sirius Satellite Radio.

-Wayne also worked as a consultant to Napster to develop their Reggae and World Music Department.
+Jobson also worked as a consultant to Napster to develop their Reggae and World Music Department.